NicolasGB/dotfiles/packages.md

 betterlockscreen-u ~/polybar-themes/wallpapers/bg_17.jpg --fx dim,pixel
 ```

-tips: From polybar clone and launch once the script comming from then then cp again over and icons are up
+tips: From polybar clone and launch once the script coming from then then cp again over and icons are up

 ##### Symbolic links